ehippy/blog/_posts/2019-08-14-WhereDoWeGoFromHere.md

  - Two moments every day for health: yoga, hiking, strength.
 Keep that watch happy.
 Work on feeling good and not dying.

 ![I lost 55 lbs in 2018, then gained it back.](/images/weight2019.png)
- - **Count calories every day.** I legitemetly lost 55lbs in 2018, then 6 months put most of it back on.
+ - **Count calories every day.** I legitemetly lost 55lbs in 2018, then in 6 months put most of it back on.
  - Hold my weight below 220lbs through 2020.
 For the kids, Patrick!